 The FDIC insures deposits that a person holds in one insured bank separately from any deposits that the person owns in another separately chartered insured bank.
-For instance, if a person has a checking account at Bank A and has a checking account at Bank B, the accounts would each be insured separately up to \$250,000.
+For example, if a person has a certificate of deposit at Bank A and has a certificate of deposit at Bank B, the accounts would each be insured separately up to \$250,000.
 Funds deposited in separate branches of the same insured bank are not separately insured.

 The FDIC provides separate insurance coverage for funds depositors may have in different categories of legal ownership.
 The FDIC refers to these different categories as "ownership categories."
-This means that a bank customer who has multiple deposits may qualify for more than \$250,000 in insurance coverage if the customer's accounts are deposited in different ownership categories and the requirements for each ownership category are met.
+This means that a bank customer who has multiple accounts may qualify for more than \$250,000 in insurance coverage if the customer's funds are deposited in different ownership categories and the requirements for each ownership category are met